Join the Conversation About Influenza

 when is the next booster shot for Covid 19?

-Robert asked over 1 year agoThank you for your question.
+Robert asked almost 2 years agoThank you for your question.

 Everyone 12 and older, including immunocompromised individuals, who completed any primary series (including a mix of AstraZeneca, Pfizer and Moderna vaccines) or who have received any number of previous boosters can receive a booster.